Oak Street Health is now a part of CVS Health. Read More

 Article at a glance

-• Medicare Advantage is often called Part C” because it combines Parts A, B, and D all in one plan and fills the coverage gaps.
-To learn more about Medicare Advantage plans, read this section.
+• Medicare Advantage is often called Part C” because it combines Parts A, B, and D all in one plan and fills the coverage gaps associated with Original Medicare.

 What is Medicare?